7-8 September 2020 6-7 September 2021

 The workshop will be conducted in English.
 For more information about the program and how to apply please see down below.

-12 sessions over two days dealing with a range of palae-science techniques and methods, and with approaches to integrating history, archaeology and science.
+12 sessions over two days dealing with a range of palaeo-science techniques and methods, and with approaches to integrating history, archaeology and science.
 Each session will consist of a presentation led by a specialist scholar in the discipline in question, followed by open discussion.
+(See: Tentative Program)

 All workshop materials will be provided electronically.

 For biographies of all the presenters please click here.

 ANAMED issues certificates to all participants who successfully complete the program.

 Airfare and visa arrangements and expenses are each participant’s own responsibility.